Vietnam War commemorative medallion and certificate.

 The design of the commemorative certificate will complement the medallion.
 The design includes the Commonwealth Coat of Arms, ‘Australia Remembers’ wording and includes the signature of both the Governor-General and the Prime Minister.

-The certificate will be contained within its own folder, allowing for independent display, framing and mounting.
+The certificate will be contained within its own folder that will allow for independent display, framing and mounting.

-Applications can be made online at National Mail & Marketing through the button below:
+Applications can be made online at National Mail & Marketing through the link below:

 If you are having difficulties with your application and require assistance please phone 1800 VETERAN (1800 838 372) between 9am and 5pm AEST Monday to Friday and when prompted say the word ‘medallions’.